-These Homemade Seed Crackers are so good, you won't believe they're gluten-free, vegan, soy-free, nut-free, and oil-free!
-They're filled with protein, fiber, and superfoods that pack nutritional punch in each bite.
+These homemade seed crackers are so good, you won't believe they're gluten-free, vegan, soy-free, nut-free and oil-free!
+They're filled with protein, fiber and superfoods that pack nutritional punch in each bite.
 It's the perfect wholesome, versatile snack that is easily portable.

 With all of my food sensitivities, it's been difficult to find the just-right cracker!
-I want an option that isn't full of mystery, processed, hard-to-pronounce ingredients, and I like a crispy cracker that's flavorful!
+I want an option that isn't full of mysterious, processed, hard-to-pronounce ingredients, and I like a crispy cracker that's flavorful!

 - Chia seeds are rich in fiber, essential fatty acids (omega-3 and omega-6) and antioxidants that help prevent cell damage.
 They are high in calcium, iron, and magnesium.
 Chia seeds help add bulk to your stool, which keeps bowel movements regular and can help prevent constipation.
 The added bulk also may help you feel fuller longer so you eat less.

 - Hemp seeds are a substantial source of complete protein.
 They are also a fantastic source of omega-3 fatty acids which reduce inflammation, lower the risk of heart disease and support brain health.
 They provide fiber for healthy digestion, calcium for strong bones, magnesium for heart health, zinc for immunity, B vitamins for energy and are loaded with antioxidants such as vitamin E and beta-carotene, which fight tissue damage.
-They also contain potassium, copper and phosphorus.

 - Sesame seeds contain protein, calcium, iron, omega-3 and omega-6, magnesium and B-vitamins.

-How to Make Gluten-Free, Nut-Free Seed Crackers
+How to Make Them

 You would think this would be a complicated recipe, but I promise it isn't!
 This is actually one of the simplest recipes for seed crackers I've seen.
 All it requires is a bowl and an oven!